 Ventilation rate: The amount of outside air supplied into space and the outside air quality.

-The ventilation rate is related to the quality and amount of external air-ventilated in a particular space.
+The ventilation rate is related to the quality and the amount of external air-ventilated in a particular space.
 Buildings must follow ventilation standards, which are usually different for residential and commercial buildings.
 The usual units employed in conveying the ventilation rate are cubic feet per minute (CFM), liters per second (L/s), and cubic meters per hour (m3/h).
 Each liter per second equals 3.6 cubic meters per hour.
 Also, each CFM is around 1.7 m3/hr.
 We can use these units interchangeably.

 Airflow direction: The whole airflow direction.